 For this counselling we require that you ask your GP or health professional to fill in our referral form.
 Many health professionals have copies of these forms already, otherwise they need to contact us.

-We are accepting new referrals for in-person, Zoom and telephone based counselling.
+We are accepting new referrals for Zoom and telephone based counselling.

 Once the referral form is received, we will make an appointment with you for an assessment interview.
 During the assessment interview we will discuss what we can offer, and you will get to choose one of the therapies listed above.